kdadabhoy/to-9km-and-beyond/README.md

     - This function calculates, from the digitized Shevell Graph, the Mcc if the Wing had has a sweep angle = 0.
     - __Assumptions:__
         - Mcc Zero sweep is only defined for CL > 0 and CL <= .60, so:
-            - ```If AoA is negative, CL is calculated using the negative AoA, then the abs value is taken and used for the reading (this *should* work).```
+            - __If AoA is negative, CL is calculated using the negative AoA, then the abs value is taken and used for the reading (this *should* work).__
                 - CL is not symmetric around zero, hence why it calculated with the negative AoA, then the abs value is taken.
-            - ```If CL > .60, the function just uses the CL = .60 case.
-This is simply an assumption that has to be made because the of the limited data set.``` It is not the worst assumption ever, but it certainly contributes to error.
+            - __If CL > .60, the function just uses the CL = .60 case.
+This is simply an assumption that has to be made because the of the limited data set.__ It is not the worst assumption ever, but it certainly contributes to error.

 1. ```double calcSweptMExponent(double AoA_rad) const```
     - This function calculates, from the digitized Shevell Graph, the m exponent needed for the calcMcc() function.
     - __Assumptions:__
         - Mcc Zero sweep is only defined for CL > 0 and CL <= .60, so:
-            - ```If AoA is negative, CL is calculated using the negative AoA, then the abs value is taken and used for the reading (this *should* work).```
+            - __If AoA is negative, CL is calculated using the negative AoA, then the abs value is taken and used for the reading (this *should* work).__
                 - CL is not symmetric around zero, hence why it calculated with the negative AoA, then the abs value is taken.
-            - ```If CL > .60, the function returns m = .5``` It is not the worst assumption ever, but it certainly contributes to error.
+            - __If CL > .60, the function returns m = .50__ It is not the worst assumption ever, but it certainly contributes to error.
 Although, it is my belief this is a conservative estimate.

 1. ```double calcRootInertiaEstimate() const```
     - This function